jstamant/cc-website/content/about/index.md

-/*
+---
-Title: Biographies
+Title: About
-Template: biographies
+Template: about
 Placing: 3
-*/
+---

 Since October 2009, the members of Ça Claque! have been promoting and celebrating French-Canadian folklore.